Principled Deep Neural Network Training through Linear Programming: Preliminaries

+Here we discuss how to formulate and solve binary optimization problems that exhibit sparsity in the form of small treewidth.
+Consider a problem of the form

-\begin{definition} The \emph{intersection graph} $\Gamma[\mathcal{I}]$ for an instance $\mathcal{I}$ of \textbf{BO} is the undirected graph which has a vertex for each $x$ variable and an edge for each pair of $x$ variables that appear in any common constraint. \end{definition}
+where the $f_i$ and $g_j$ are arbitrary functions that we access via a function value oracle. \begin{definition} The \emph{intersection graph} $\Gamma[\mathcal{I}]$ for an instance $\mathcal{I}$ of \textbf{BO} is the graph which has a vertex for each $x$ variable and an edge for each pair of $x$ variables that appear in a common constraint. \end{definition}

 Note that in the above definition we have ignored the $y$ variables which will be of great importance later.
 The \emph{sparsity of a problem} is now given by the treewidth of its intersection graph and we obtain: